-According to Duke Integrative Medicine in Durham, North Carolina, the quickest-growing segment of the American population consists of seniors over the age of 65, and many of these are turning to Yoga to stay mentally and physically fit.
-Considering the fact that statisticians expect the number of these seniors to double to 80 million by 2050, there is obviously a need for Yoga instructors trained to work with older students.
+Is Yoga over 60 realistic?
+Yes, and there are teachers and videos designed to address the needs of seniors.
+Accordingly, Duke Integrative Medicine in Durham, North Carolina, has noted the quickest-growing segment of the American population consists of seniors.
+Many of us who are over the age of 60 are turning to Yoga to stay mentally and physically fit.
+In fact, statisticians expect the number of seniors to double to 80 million by 2050.
+Obviously, there is a growing need for Yoga instructors trained to work with older students.

-The over-65 age group is also one of the most diverse and vulnerable groups in Yoga schools.
-Teachers must know how to safely teach Yoga to seniors, but they must also know how to integrate Yoga with traditional medicine.
+Of course, the over-60 age group is also one of the most diverse and vulnerable groups in Yoga schools.
+Therefore, teachers must know how to safely teach Yoga to seniors and how to integrate Yoga with traditional medicine.
 As life expectancy continues to expand, the likelihood of even older students continues to grow.
+Moreover, Yoga over 60 is a great physical activity that helps to reduce stress and improve flexibility.

 What Instructors Need to Know